Physiotherapy in Winnipeg for Hamstring Injuries

 When you begin your physiotherapy program at River East Physiotherapy, within the first five days after your injury, the main goal of our treatment is to control the swelling, pain, and hemorrhage (bleeding).
 Hamstring injuries are initially treated using the RICE method.
 RICE stands for rest, ice, compression, and elevation.

-Our physiotherapist may also recommend a short course of nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, to help relieve the swelling and pain.
+Our physiotherapist may refer you to your doctor or pharmacist for advice on medication.
+These professionals may recommend a short course of nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, to relieve the swelling and pain.
 For muscle injuries, pain relief may be the major benefit of NSAIDs.
-They do not always treat the swelling of muscle injuries very effectively.

 Health care providers disagree on when to give NSAIDs.
 Some think you should start using them right after the injury and stop using them after three to five days.
 Others think you should not use them for two to four days so you don't interrupt your body's natural healing response.
 The inflammation is an important part of your body's work to heal your injury.
-It is important that you follow your health care provider’s advice.
+It is important that you follow your health care provider’s advice, as it will be customized to you.

 Stretching & Exercise

 As your hamstrings begin to heal, it is critical that you follow your River East Physiotherapy exercise program to regain your strength and mobility.
-Our specially designed exercises encourage your body to rebuild muscle instead of scar tissue.
-The exercises also help prevent reinjury.
-Rehabilitation can be slow, so you will need to be patient and not push yourself too hard or too fast.
+Our custom exercise programs encourage your body to rebuild muscle instead of scar tissue.
+They are also designed to prevent reinjury.

 Early in your rehabilitation, our physiotherapist may recommend that you do some of your exercises in a swimming pool or on a stationary bike set to low resistance.
 These exercises allow you to take your hamstrings through a range of motion without having to hold up your weight.
 When you can walk without a limp and feel very little tenderness, we will have you start a walking program.
-Eventually you can work up to jogging.
+Eventually you may be able to work up to jogging, and the movements you need to do to return to sport or work.

-Stretching will be a key feature of your River East Physiotherapy rehabilitation program.
+Stretching may be part of your River East Physiotherapy rehabilitation program, to help make sure your hamstring doesn't shorten as it heals.
 Our physiotherapist will show you how to stretch properly.
-Plan to continue these stretches even after you heal, because a reinjury of the same hamstring is common.
 Increasing your flexibility may help you avoid another hamstring injury in the future.
-It is important that you maintain good flexibility to keep your hamstrings healthy.
+It is important that you maintain reasonable knee and hip "range of motion" to keep your hamstrings healthy.

+We usually include a strengthening component in each exercise program.
 We may begin your strengthening exercises with isometric exercises.
 These exercises involve contracting the muscles without moving your leg joints.
-As your hamstrings get stronger, we will add light weights.
-It is important that you feel no pain during these exercises.
+As your hamstrings get stronger, we will add movement and light resistance.
+It is important that you feel little-to-no pain during these exercises.

 You should maintain your general level of fitness throughout your rehabilitation.
-Our physiotherapist can suggest workouts that don't stress your hamstrings.
+Our physiotherapist can suggest workouts that don't stress your hamstrings, but keep you active.

-When your recovery is well under way, regular visits to River East Physiotherapy will end.
-Although we will continue to be a resource, you will eventually be in charge of doing your exercises as part of an ongoing home program.
+When your recovery is well under way, regular visits to River East Physiotherapy will be less frequent.
+Although we will continue to be a resource, we'll make sure you are in charge of doing your exercises as part of an ongoing home program.

 River East Physiotherapy provides services for physiotherapy in Winnipeg.